PaulioRandall/go-trackable/README.md

 I crafted this package in frustration trying to decypher Go's printed error stack traces and the challenge of reliably asserting specific error types while testing.

-Many programmers assert using error messages (strings) but I've found this to be unreliable and leave me less than confident. trackerr attempts to rectify this by assigning errors there own unique identifiers which can be checked using errors.Is or one of trackerr's utility functions.

-The package is designed to work in compositional manner such that trackerr.Track and errors.new can be exchanged incrementally.
-Engineers may compose all their errors using trackerr or just a handful they want tracking support for.

-This keeps the error handling decision making and the power to change and adapt in the hands of the programmer.
-That is, I avoid the _my way or the highway_ mentality and aim to minimise _vendor lock-in_ as much as I can.
-If my package no longer provides adequate value it should be as easy as possible to remove it.

-It also helps to keep batch sizes small to better support changability which is a core value of Continuous Integration (CI) and Continuous Delivery (CD).

 I hope the code speaks mostly for itself so you don't have to trawl through my ramblings.

 ## Usage

-It's important to define errors created via trackerr.Track and trackerr.Checkpoint as global or you won't be able to reference them.
+It's important to define errors created via `trackerr.Track` and `trackerr.Checkpoint` as global or you won't be able to reference them.

 You can return a tracked error directly but it's recommended to call one of the receiving functions `Wrap`, `CausedBy`, `Because`, `BecauseOf`, or `Checkpoint` with a cause or additional information; sometimes both.